-Any given street can laterally only accommodate one aircraft at a time.
+Any given street can laterally only accommodate one vehicle at a time i.e., vehicles follow a street centre line.

 The minimum separation limits are 32 metres horizontally and 25 feet vertically, based on the ICAO Annex 10 GNSS system specifications.